 December 6, 2013

 Dear Executive Representative:

 The FINRA Board of Governors met this week to discuss a number of issues, including several rulemaking items.
-A summary of the rule proposals is included below and on our website.
+A summary of the rule proposals, as approved by the Board, is included below.

 Richard G. Ketchum